emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ![Race graph](https://github.com/emm-sam/NHANES-POWERBI-ANALYTICS/assets/100299675/a29625d9-fd78-49f2-a710-57b83e934be5)

 What:
-- convert research numeric codes into text categories as per the [documentation](https://wwwn.cdc.gov/nchs/nhanes/2013-2014/demo_h.htm#RIDRETH3)
+- Convert research numeric codes into text categories as per the [documentation](https://wwwn.cdc.gov/nchs/nhanes/2013-2014/demo_h.htm#RIDRETH3)
-- make column chart X-axis - Race Y-axis - Count of Race
+- Make column chart X-axis - Race Y-axis - Count of Race

 How:
-- process as previous
+- Process as previous
 > DAX: **Race = SWITCH ( TRUE(), data[RIDRETH3] = 1, "Mexican American", data[RIDRETH3] = 2, "Other Hispanic", data[RIDRETH3] = 3, "Non-Hispanic White", data[RIDRETH3] = 4, "Non-Hispanic Black", data[RIDRETH3] = 6, "Non-Hispanic Asian", data[RIDRETH3] = 7, "Other Race - Including Multi-Racial", BLANK())**

 Notes:
-- note there is no category 5
+- Note there is no category 5
-- the race with the highest frequency is Non-Hispanic White at 3700 participants
+- The race with the highest frequency is Non-Hispanic White at 3700 participants

 ### GRAPH 3 - COUNT OF PARTICIPANTS BY INCOME (annual household)
 Stacked Column Chart (with custom order)